LOVE IS THE HEARTBEAT OF THE UNIVERSE

 Previously at MO: 1975, 1985, 1999, 2011

-A party is in progress at the Paris home of the courtesan Violetta Valéry, who has just recovered from a serious illness.
+At the Paris home of the courtesan Violetta Valéry, a party is in progress celebrating her recent recovery from a serious illness.
 Gastone de Letorières introduces her to Alfredo Germont, his friend from the country.
 Violetta’s current lover, Baron Douphol, is irritated by Alfredo, who visited Violetta’s home every day during her illness to express his concern.
-Gastone encourages Alfredo to lead a drinking song, in which Violetta joins.
+Gastone encourages Alfredo to lead a drinking song.
+Violetta joins in, to Alfredo’s delight.

 The guests move to the next room for dancing, but Violetta, feeling faint, stays behind.
 She is startled to see Alfredo and gently rebuffs him when he declares his love.
 Finally she gives him a flower, telling him to return when it has faded.
 Overjoyed – since this means he will see her the next day – he leaves, followed moments later by the other guests.